Vacation rentals in Tongue

 Welcome to my 17th-century original working croft cottage.
 Set in the stunning Highlands, directly on the NC500 in the small rural village of Melvich.
 Just a short walk from Melvich beach great for swimming, fishing, surfing, or just a gentle stroll along the beach, a truly beautiful getaway from the hustle and bustle of life.
 The cottage whilst boasting all modern amenities still keeps a lot of its original features.

-Island View Glamping Pods and our new pod Heilan Coo Pod offer a cosy stay for couples wishing to visit the Highlands of Scotland or travelling the world famous NC500 route.
+Island View Glamping Pods is delighted to offer our 2nd Glamping Pod-Heilan Coo We offer a cosy stay for couples wishing to visit the Highlands of Scotland or travelling the world famous NC500 route.
 With spectacular views out to the islands at the entrance to the Kyle Of Tongue.
-The price is based on use of the king size bed ONLY MINIMUM 2 NIGHT STAY Check in time Strictly from 4pm Check out 11am
+The pod can accommodate up to 2 adults with 1 large king size bed and double sofa bed.
+MINIMUM 2 NIGHT STAY

 Cottage overlooking Torrisdale Bay, by Skerray.